olihawkins/sveltevis/README.md

 4. Install the package with `npm install sveltevis`

-Note that you will need to edit `main.js` in the Vite project to replace the old method of instatiating the app with the new method.
+Note that you will need to edit `main.js` in the Vite project to replace the old method of instantiating the app with the new method.

 ```javascript
 // Comment out old method